It's the Rush Limbaugh program, and it is a Friday, which means live from the Southern Command in sunny South Florida.

 Yes, yes.

-So while you thought you were a step ahead, he was two steps ahead of you.
+So, while you thought you were a step ahead, he was two steps ahead of you.

-Do you let me let me ask you something, Nora.
+Let me ask you something, Nora.

 I think my husband is the smartest man next to you, Rush.